elindley/bartertown/readme.md

 TO DO
-- email user a hashed url to their ad
+- email user a hashed url to edit their ad
 - search bar for title and body